Frequently Asked Questions

 Q. Are there any more images than those shown on the site?

 Yes, there are thousands more, but most of the geographical areas and subjects that I cover are included on the site.
-Our areas of specialisation are : The Himalayas and the United Kingdom.
+My areas of specialisation are : The Himalayas and the United Kingdom.
 I do have some Alpine material, but none of the Americas, Africa or New Zealand.
 It is my intention to expand the library over time, so it might be useful to bookmark this site and return at a later date.

 Q. Can I copy a library image for personal use at home or for a project at work?